1. Skip to content

 Swing states, on the other hand, "swing" back and forth between voting Republican and voting Democrat.
 They are where candidates campaign heavily for votes, because they ultimately determine the election.

-Political scientists say this year’s battleground states are Arizona, Georgia, Nevada, Pennsylvania, Wisconsin and Michigan.
+Political scientists have said this year's battleground states are Arizona, Georgia, Nevada, Pennsylvania, North Carolina, Wisconsin and Michigan.

 What else are Americans voting for in 2024?